broberts2/titanesports/README.md

 </div>
 ```

-The important takeaway here is the use of the render function within the Example class and the use of imports to include code form other files.
 There's a ton more to this so I will be adding more documentation when I can but hopefully this makes some sense so far

 ## Setting Up the Database